capillariesio/capillaries/doc/binconfig.md

 - script file
 - script parameter file
 - [tag_criteria_uri](glossary.md#tag_criteria_uri)
+- input data files

 To obtain the PEM cert, navigate to the file URI with a browser, open certificate information, navigate to the root certificate, save it as DER/CER (say, digicert.cer), and convert it to pem using this command:
 ```
 openssl x509 -inform der -in digicert.cer -out digicert.pem
 ```
 and copy the result PEM file to ca_path location.
 Do not pollute ca_path directory with unused certificates.

+Proper `ca_path` setting is crucial for running [HTTPS version](../test/code/tag_and_denormalize/README.md#using-rabbitmq-workflow-single-run-https-inputs) of Capillaries [tag_and_denormalize integration test](../test/code/tag_and_denormalize/README.md), as it pulls configuration file and input data via HTTPS from github.com.

 ## dead_letter_ttl
 x-message-ttl setting passed to amqp.Channel.QueueDeclare().
 After RabbitMQ detects a message that was consumed but not handled successfully (actively rejected or not acknowledged), it places the message in the dead letter queue, where it resides for dead_letter_ttl milliseconds and RabbitMQ makes another delivery attempt.